liamhardy742/cse15l-lab-reports/Week 2 Lab Report.md

 ![OneItemAdded](LabReportTwoScreenshots/LabReport2OneStringAdded.png)
 When this path is given, the `handleRequest()` method is called.
-The relevant values for this method is of course the `URI url` argument that is passed into the method.
+The relevant value for this method is of course the `URI url` argument that is passed into the method.
 An important part of `url` is if it contains a path, specifically that path being `/add-message` or not, as well as if the url containts a query, and whether the query's first parameter is "s".
-In this case, the path is `/add-message` and the query is `s=Hello%20world!`.
+In this case, the path is `/add-message` and the query is `s=Hello%20world!`, which is equivalent to `s=Hello world!`.
-Because of these values, the `finalOutput` String is modified to include a newline character (`\n`) and the String that is passed in in the query after the `=`, which is `Hello%20world!`.
+Because of these values, the `finalOutput` String is modified to include a newline character (`\n`) and the String that is passed in in the query after the `=`, which is `Hello world!`.
+The value of `finalOutput` changed from `""` to `"Hello world!\n"`.

 ![TwoItemsAdded](LabReportTwoScreenshots/LabReport2TwoStringsAdded.png)
+This path is the same path as the previous screenshot, so the `handleRequest()` method is called.
+The `URI url` argument is once again the relevant value for this method, and in this case, the path is still `add-message` and the query is now `s=Oh%20hi%20there!`, equivalent to `s=Oh hi there!`.
+Because of these values, the `finalOutput` String goes from being `"Hello world!\n"` to being `"Hello world!\nOh hi there!"`.